 The views along the way are out of this world, and they make the entire hike worth it even if you have no intention whatsoever of stepping onto to the Kjerag.
 And nobody would blame you if you wouldn’t dare – unless you’re 100% confident you’re not going to plunge to your death, it’s best to admire the suspended boulder from afar.
 Otherwise, one wrong step could be fatal.

 The good news is that it’s actually a lot easier and nowhere near as scary as it looks in the photos – you just can’t see the path to the boulder over the Lysefjord in the photographs.

-St. Olav Ways are some of the greatest hikes in Norway.
+St. Olav Ways are some of the greatest hikes in Norway, and it starts right in Oslo.
 They’re actually pilgrim paths to Nidaros Cathedral in Trondheim, and there are nine trails that feature over 3000 kilometers of exquisite scenery.
 But, perhaps the most beautiful one is Gudbrandsdalsleden, which takes you to Trondheim from Norway’s capital.

 The path is some 643 kilometers long and it’s definitely not something you should take lightly.
 It will take you at least a month to complete it, and that’s with hiking 20-25 kilometers every day.
 Although the path itself is not technically difficult, it will require a lot of preparation and sacrifice.
 But if you manage to complete it, I’m pretty sure you will find the whole experience life-changing.
 After all, that’s the whole point of pilgrimages.

 There are numerous spots worth stopping by along the way, but the one you absolutely shouldn’t miss is Sygard Grytting.
 The farm feels like something from a different time, with medieval decorations everywhere.
 The food here is delicious, so it’s definitely worth it to stop just to recharge your batteries.